-OIDC is one of the most popular SSO protocols for web applications.
-Users and RPs initially register at the IdP with their identities and other necessary information such as user credentials (i.e., passwords or public keys) and RP endpoints (i.e., the URLs to receive identity tokens).

-\textbf{Implicit Login Flow.} OIDC supports three types of user login flows: implicit flow, authorization code flow, and hybrid flow (i.e., a mix-up of the previous two).
-These flows mainly result from the different steps to request and receive identity tokens, but work with the common security requirements of identity tokens.
-We introduce the implicit flow and present our design and implementation based on this flow, and the extensions to support the authorization code flow is discussed in Section \ref{sec:discussion}.
+OIDC is one of the most popular SSO protocols.
+It supports different login flows: implicit flow, authorization code flow, and hybrid flow (a mix of the other two).
+These flows differ in the steps for requesting and receiving identity tokens but have common security requirements for identity tokens.
+We present our designs in the implicit flow and discuss the support for the authorization code flow in Section \ref{sec:discussion}.

-As shown in Figure \ref{fig:OpenID}, a user firstly initiates a login request to an RP.
-Then, the RP constructs an identity-token request with its own identity and the scope of requested user attributes.
-This identity-token request is redirected to the IdP.
+Users and RPs register at an OIDC IdP with their identities and other information such as user credentials and RP endpoints.
+As shown in Figure \ref{fig:OpenID}, on receiving a login request, an RP constructs an identity-token request with its identity and the scope of requested user attributes.
+This request is redirected to the IdP.